Uma Dogra: Career

 She has won several local, regional and national awards, including Sangeet Natak Akademi Award in 2014.

 On 18 May 2016, Uma performed with Indian Folk exponent Geetanjali Sharma in a monthlong cultural festival Ujjain Simhastha.

 Personal life

 Uma Dogra is married to National Award-winning Director Chitrartha Singh.
-They have one daughter, Suhani Singh writer & journalist in India Today and a son Manas Singh an actor.
+They have one daughter, Suhani Singh writer & journalist in India Today and a son Manas Singh an actor turned sports presenter.
 Uma is settled in Mumbai, where she had a dispute with the society for alleged illegal use of her house for commercial purpose without society's permission.
 "The neighbours are disturbed because of the noise and have given us written complaints," said the society chairman.

 Books

 She has written a book "In Praise of Kathak" about her journey as a dancer and the techniques of Kathak.
 This book was released by Member of Parliament Hema Malini on 30 January 2015 at Samved's Rajat Jayanti Mahotsav.